Under Armour Class A put volume heavy and directionally bearish

-Bearish flow noted in Under Armour (UAA) Class A with 15,299 puts trading, or 17x expected.
-Most active are Jan-25 7.5 puts and 11/22 weekly 9.5 calls, with total volume in those strikes near 15,200 contracts.
-The Put/Call Ratio is 22.17, while ATM IV is up nearly 3 points on the day.
+Bearish flow noted in Under Armour (UAA) Class A with 2,191 puts trading, or 3x expected.
+Most active are Dec-24 10 puts and Nov-24 10 calls, with total volume in those strikes near 2,300 contracts.
+The Put/Call Ratio is 3.40, while ATM IV is up nearly 2 points on the day.
 Earnings are expected on February 10th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>